KararTY/Project19/README.md

   * Login system in Web UI.
     * Twitch oauth.
     * Does Mixer have auth support?

+## Features for the future
+  * Use a text compression algorithm for logging, maybe Huffman coding?

 ## ISC License
 See [LICENSE](LICENSE).
 Karar Al-Remahy